Adam Zampa: International career (2016–present)

 In March 2022, during the opening match of the series against Pakistan, Zampa took his 100th wicket in ODI cricket.

 In September 2022, he took his first ODI five-wicket haul, against New Zealand in Cairns.

 In September 2023, he tied with fellow Australian Mick Lewis, the unwanted record of most runs conceded by a bowler in ODIs, going 0/113 versus South Africa.
 This record was broken on 25 October when Bas de Leede of the Netherlands Recorded figures of 2/115 against Australia in the ICC World Cup 2023.

 Zampa played a crucial part in Australia's successful 2023 ICC World Cup campaign.
 Zampa came into the tournament as the only specialist spinner in the team after Ashton Agar was removed from the squad due to injury.
 On 16 October 2023.
 He received the man of the match in Australia's first victory of the tournament against Sri Lanka with figures of 4/47.
 On 20 October 2023, Zampa was the pick of the bowlers taking 4 wickets giving 53 runs with an economy of 5.30 and helped his team to win over Pakistan.
 On 3 November 2023, against England.
 Zampa recorded figures of 3/21 dismissing set batsmen Ben Stokes and Moeen Ali.
 He also took a difficult catch in the outfield causing the dismissal of David Willey.
 Notably, he also added vital runs to the total from the lower order, scoring 29 runs off 19 deliveries.
 His all round effort earned him his second man of the match of the tournament.
 Zampa's consistency saw him finish the tournament as the 2nd highest wicket taker in the tournament.
 Taking 23 wickets from 11 matches, the most wickets ever taken by an Australian Spinner at a World Cup and tying Murali's record of the most wickets ever taken at a World Cup by a spinner.

-In May 2024, he was named in Australia’s squad for the 2024 ICC Men's T20 World Cup tournament.
+In May 2024, he was named in Australia's squad for the 2024 ICC Men's T20 World Cup tournament.
 On 11 June 2024 he became the first Australian bowler to take 100 wickets in T20 internationals by dismissing Bernard Scholtz of Namibia.

 Personal life

-Zampa lives on a hobby farm in the Byron Bay Hinterland approximately 60km south of Queensland-New South Wales border and is married to Harriet Palmer; the couple have a son.
-He is vegan and has appeared in advertisements for PETA.
+Zampa lives on a hobby farm in the Byron Bay Hinterland, approximately 60 km south of the Queensland-New South Wales border.
+He is married to Harriet Palmer; the couple have a son.
+He is a vegan and has appeared in advertisements for PETA.